bigbluebutton/bbb-install/README.md

 If you are running your BigBlueButton behind a firewall, such as on EC2, this script will not configure your firewall.
 You'll need to [configure the firewall](#configuring-the-external-firewall) manually.

-If you are upgrading from a very old version of 2.2.x (Ubuntu 16.04 64-bit), we recommend you setup a new server for BigBlueButton 2.4 (Ubuntu 18.04 64-bit) and copy over your configuration settings and [transfer recordings](https://docs.bigbluebutton.org/admin/customize.html#transfer-recordings) from the previous version.
+If you are upgrading from a very old version BigBlueButton (running on an older Operating System), we recommend you set up a new server for BigBlueButton's latest stable version and copy over your configuration settings and [transfer recordings](https://docs.bigbluebutton.org/admin/customize.html#transfer-recordings) from the previous version.